caihuuthuc/LearningSTM32L1/README.md

 Step 1.
 Install the GNU ARM Toolchain and STM Library.

 Step 2.
-Change the `TOOLROOT` point to folder cotaining GNU ARM Toolchains and `STM_LIBROOT` point to folder containg `STM32CubeL1` repo in `Makefile.common`
+Change the `TOOLROOT` point to folder cotaining GNU ARM Toolchains and `CMSIS_ROOT` point to folder containg `CMSIS` folder in `Makefile.common`

 Step 3. `cd <target-folder>`